Approved by the Energy, Environment, and Water Policy Committee on December 20, 2023

 Issue

-It has been repeatedly demonstrated that the cost of well-planned mitigation efforts is far less than the expense of repair to damaged property.
+It has been repeatedly demonstrated that the cost of well-planned mitigation efforts is far less than the expense of repairing damaged property.
 According to the National Institute of Building Sciences “Natural Hazard Mitigation Saves: 2019 Report” released in December 2019, every dollar spent on mitigation translates into an average savings of $6 for the American public.

 Rationale